luebken/container-patterns/module-container.md

 # Module container

 Developing container based applications is still a fairly new topic.
-Even more general ideas like using containers as a module to architect applictions.
-Still this document tries to gather some best practices and suggests some new ideas to the community.
-Most of these ideas should be container runtime agnostic but still practical relevant with concrete examples.
+Even more are general ideas such as using containers as modules to architect applictions.
+To assit further discussions this document tries to gather current best practices and tries to suggests some new ideas to the community.
+Most of these ideas should be container runtime agnostic but still practical with relevant and concrete examples.

-Many of these ideas are formalised in the [Open Containers Spec](https://github.com/opencontainers/specs) but we want to give guidance for tools which are used today.
-We try to link to Docker, rkt and OCI examples.
+Many of these ideas are formalised in the [Open Containers Spec](https://github.com/opencontainers/specs) but we want to give guidance for tools in use today.
+We will try to link to Docker, rkt and OCI examples where applicable.

 > Note: This document is highly Work-In-Progress.
 Please get involved.
 Comment discuss and add your own ideas.

 ## Definition

-The term "module container" builds upon "application container" coined by Docker.
+The term "module container" builds upon the term "application container" coined by Docker.
 An application container focuses on running a single process in contrast to multiple processes per container.
-If the application consists of multiple processes they are spread out to different containers.
-A module container refines application container with the focus on being a good building block.
-In addition it suggests an even smaller granularity.
+If the application consists of multiple processes they may be spread out to different containers.
+A module container refines an application container and focuses on being a modular isolated building block in the provision of a service.
+In addition it suggests an even smaller level of granularity.

 ## Related work